Last updated 2014

 performances would seem to suggest that the rear antenna has been detuned.

 X band isn't a widespread threat these days, with only two states using X-band radar in any numbers.
-And we've noticed that most
+And I've noticed that most

 companies are lowering sensitivity on X band to limit urban false alarms.
 The Escort Passport 9500ci, for instance, reduces